Skip to Content

 You can use the new write:integrations permission to grant users permission to send data through an integration configured as a pipeline sink.
 Use this permission to allow users to run backfill jobs through an integration without granting further permissions on the integration.
 See Permissions in the Grepr platform.

 The pipeline log viewer now supports uploading log files as an alternative to streaming live data.
 To test your pipeline configurations with sample data, you can upload files in JSON or plain text formats, and log files up to 10 MB in size.
-This is useful for validating pipeline behavior against known data sets without needing to send live data.
+This is useful for validating pipeline behavior against known datasets without sending live data.
 See View pipeline data flows and test changes with live edit.

-The sinks page in pipeline overview pages now displays a stacked bar chart showing the HTTP response status codes returned by requests to vendor platforms, grouped by 2xx, 4xx, 5xx, and other responses.
+The sinks page in pipeline overview pages now displays a stacked bar chart showing HTTP response status codes from requests to vendor platforms, grouped into 2xx, 4xx, 5xx, and other responses.
 This makes it easier to identify delivery issues with your downstream observability platforms.

 The pipeline overview page now displays CPU utilization and CPU hours together in a single CPU card.
 The card includes a filled-area chart of vCPU usage with the total CPU hours displayed in the header, along with a help tooltip describing both metrics.